 - Shake that stem so your partner can tell you if it’s the longest one.

 - Cut that stem to the ground using pruners (for relatively small branches) or a pruning saw (for larger ones).
-This is called a thinning cut.
+A cut that removes an entire stem or branch is called a thinning cut.
+If the longest stem is actually a branch, make a thinning cut just past the branch collar.

 - Repeat until you have cut away up to one-third of the stems.
 We try to cut primarily older stems to allow newer ones to grow up.
 By cutting stems to the ground, you open up the center of the shrub to light, reduce the size of the shrub, and rejuvenate growth.